alexZeakis/TokenJoin/README.md

 ## Experiment execution

-There are 4 types of experiments conducted in TokenJoin.
+There are 4 groups of experiments conducted in TokenJoin.
+To reproduce the experiments mentioned in the paper, run the following commands.

-- Comparing ThresholdJoin methods based on varying thresholds for 6 datasets.
+- Comparing ThresholdJoin methods based on varying thresholds.
-To reproduce the experiments mentioned in the paper, run:
 ```sh
 $ ./execution/examples/bash/threshold_run.sh
 ```
-This is a wrapper script for the 6 individual calls to the 6 datasets.

-- Comparing ThresholdJoin methods based on varying sizes for 6 datasets.
+- Comparing ThresholdJoin methods based on varying dataset sizes.
-To reproduce the experiments mentioned in the paper,  run:
 ```sh
 $ ./execution/examples/bash/scalability_run.sh
 ```
-This is a wrapper script for the 6 individual calls to the 6 datasets.

-- Comparing Verification methods in ThresholdJoin for 6 datasets.
+- Comparing Verification methods in ThresholdJoin.
-To reproduce the experiments mentioned in the paper, run:
 ```sh
 $ ./execution/examples/bash/verification_run.sh
 ```
-This is a wrapper script for the 6 individual calls to the 6 datasets.

-- Comparing TopkJoin methods based on varying ks for 6 datasets.
+- Comparing TopkJoin methods based on varying k.
-To reproduce the experiments mentioned in the paper, run:
 ```sh
 $ ./execution/examples/bash/topk_run.sh
 ```
-This is a wrapper script for the 6 individual calls to the 6 datasets.
+These are wrapper scripts for the 6 individual calls to the 6 datasets.

 Notice that in the `execution/examples/` we have smaller collection sizes and lighter JVM specifications.
 To run the original experimens, follow the same instructions but execute the corresponding scripts in `execution/experiments/`.
 Also notice that the existing logs inside `execution/experiments/` contain the original results and any new execution will be appended to the end of the file.